convergencelabs/convergence-server/README.md

 <img src="docs/images/logo.png" width="100" />

 This is the main repository for the Convergence Server.
-[Convergence](https://convergence.io) enables realtime collaboration within modern application.
+[Convergence](https://convergence.io) enables realtime collaboration within modern applications.

+## License

+This repository is GPL-licensed.
+It is intended to be used primarily over a WebSocket connection with an official Convergence client, which is itself licensed more permissively.
+There is additionally a REST API exposed for various administrative functions.

 ## Languages and Frameworks
 The server is developed primarily in Scala and leverages [Akka](https://akka.io) as the major application framework.
 Akka provides the primary ability for multiple Convergence Servers to cluster together, providing horizontal scalability.
 [OrientDB](https://orientdb.org/) is used as the database.
 [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) are used as the communications protocol for realtime collaboration over web sockets.